skocharyan/Watr_truffle_example/README.md

-# Watr_truffle_example
+Watr Truffle Example:

-The demo example represents the integration of the Truffle framework with the "Watr" blockchain, and also demonstrates the capabilities of Ethers.js in the context of the "Watr" blockchain development.
+The demo example showcases the integration of the Truffle framework with the "Watr" blockchain.
+It also highlights the capabilities of Ethers.js within the context of "Watr" blockchain development.

-NOTE!
-Running both test files simultaneously causes the tests to fail.
+Note: Running both test files simultaneously may result in test failures.